jakibaki/In-Home-Switching/Readme.md

   * PC app offers picture quality adjustments

 ## How to Use
 If you do not want to build by yourself, have a look at the [releases page](https://github.com/jakibaki/In-Home-Switching/releases).
-You also need the companion app on your PC (Win 8 or later) which you can grab [here]( MISSING LINK ).
+There you can find the App for the Switch as well as the corresponding PC companion App.

+On PC, [Scp drivers](https://github.com/mogzol/ScpDriverInterface/releases/download/1.1/ScpDriverInterface_v1.1.zip) should also be installed (just unzip and execute `Driver Installer/ScpDriverInstaller.exe`).

-Just start the App with your Switch CFW.
-You are then told an IP that you have to type in the PC app for connecting.
-Link start!
+On your Switch, find out its IP (in the Internet settings) and start the App with your Switch CFW.
+Type in the IP on the PC app and hit Link start!

 ## Screenshots